How we came to be...

 Board of Directors meeting.

-Pictured L to R: Tim Allen, Jerry Nathan, Bob Englert, Nellson Moore, GALA Executive Director John Carrion, Josh Gonyea, Richard Conti, Steve King and chorus member Ton Bubnack.
+Pictured L to R: Tim Allen, Jerry Nathan, Bob Englert, Nellson Moore, GALA Executive Director John Carrion, Josh Gonyea, Richard Conti, Steve King and chorus member Tom Bubnack.